The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 Her research and teaching interests are migration, gender, governance, and urbanization in the global South.
 She has published widely on academic and popular platforms.
 She is the author of Migrant Women of Johannesburg: Life in an in-between City (Palgrave Macmillan) and co-editor of Urban Diversity: Space, Culture and Inclusive Pluralism in Cities Worldwide (Johns Hopkins).

-Research at ODID
+Planned research at ODID

 Place matters: How urban space shapes the developmental outcomes of marginalised urban residents.